AWegnerGitHub/awegnergithub.github.io-content/2020_04_24_nursery_unbox.md

 ## The seeds

 Now we get to the seeds.
-What will I be growing on the first round of two of plants.
+What will I be growing on the first round of plants.
-With a three tier garden, and three nurseries, I have room for 36 individual.
+With a three tier garden, and three nurseries, I have room for 36 individual plants.
 That's a lot of vegetables all at once.
 I'm planning on staggering these in 3-4 week batches.
-That what I don't get 40 tomatoes all at once.
+That way I don't get 40 tomatoes all at once.

 In the boxes, I received the same plants for each, plus an extra box of chamomile in boxes two and three.
 That's eight pods.
 I'm not sure what I'm going to do with that